Cover expenses when you lose your income

 No, you will not be required to submit to a medical examination in order to qualify for a plan.

 Most insurers will ask you about your overall health and whether or not you smoke but you will not be required to go for a medical exam.
-Some insurers will only require an HIV test.
+Some insurers may require an HIV test.

 If you have become unable to continue working in your occupation as a result of a disease, illness, or impairment you can claim from your plan.